tidymodels/recipes/tests/testthat/_snaps/nnmf_sparse.md

       predictor: 10

       -- Operations
-      * Non-negative matrix factorization for: disp, drat
+      * Non-negative matrix factorization for: disp and drat

 ---